 Philips Fair Hue and Phoenix smart ceiling pendant lamp review

-We were lucky that Philips have just released a new range of Hue compatible ceiling and pendant lights, that actually look great and will suite our decor perfectly.
+We were lucky that Philips has just released a new range of Hue-compatible ceiling and pendant lights, that actually look great and will suit our decor perfectly.
 The five new flush and pendant lamps just released are the,

 Philips Hue White Ambiance Fair Suspension Review

 There are 3 different types of Hue flair ceiling lamps.
 They all share the same base lamp but have different options to mount them.

 They are the Philips Hue Flair Flush-mount, Hue Flair Semi-flush-mount, and the Philips Hue Suspension Flair.

 We often have friends come over to visit, and they will say “Those lights are cool, where did you get them?
 And what are they called?”